 Clean the Freezer

 Nasty-tasting ice could also result from bad food or a spill in your freezer.
-Remove everything from the freezer, throw away anything that has gone bad, and wipe down everything in the freezer.
+Remove everything from the freezer, discard any items that have spoiled, and wipe down the interior of the freezer.
 Then, give the same treatment to the refrigerator.
 Foul smells from the fridge can migrate to the freezer and ruin the taste of your ice.

 Start Over With Fresh Water

-Get rid of all that bad-tasting ice so it doesn’t continue to contaminate the system.
+Remove all the bad-tasting ice to prevent it from contaminating the system further.
 Most ice makers have a large tray or bin where ice is stored.
-If there’s any ice in your freezer, throw it in the sink after thoroughly cleaning everything so your ice maker will create new ice.
+If there’s any ice in your freezer, remove it and place it in the sink after thoroughly cleaning everything, so your ice maker can create new ice.

 Don’t forget to empty the water reservoir if your machine has one.
-Make sure you turn off your ice maker before you empty it.
+Ensure that you turn off your ice maker before emptying it.
 Look for a drain plug to make emptying a little easier.
-Disconnect the water supply line if you require the entire kitchen appliance removed from the freezer.
+Disconnect the water supply line if you need to remove the entire kitchen appliance from the freezer.

 Before you put the kitchen appliance back in the freezer, clean it out.
 It should get the same thorough treatment as your freezer and fridge.
-Wipe the kitchen appliance down inside and out, then put it back in the freezer and switch it back on.
+Wipe the kitchen appliance down, both inside and out, then return it to the freezer and switch it back on.

 A little bit more vinegar cleaner will remove any lingering smells.
 Check out How to Calibrate a Refrigerator Thermometer.